ConduitPlatform/Conduit-Website/documentation/docs/intro.md

 maximum flexibility to add custom functionality.

 ## Features
-- Transports: REST, GraphQL, WebSockets(via Socket.io) and grpc
+- Transports: REST, GraphQL, WebSockets(via Socket.io) and gRPC
 - Database Support for MongoDB and PostgreSQL(alpha)
 - In-memory database through Redis
 - All functionalities and routes available both as REST and GraphQL endpoints